involvex/NewWorldConfigManager/README.md

 ## Disclaimer

-Modifying game configuration files can potentially lead to unexpected behavior if not done carefully.
+> **Important:** Modifying game configuration files can potentially lead to unexpected behavior if not done carefully.
 While this tool aims to provide a safe way to manage these settings, always consider backing up your settings before making significant changes.
 The "Backup Settings Now" feature is provided for this purpose.
 Use this tool at your own risk.

+---

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check issues page (if you have one).
+Feel free to check the [issues page](https://github.com/involvex/NeWWorld-Config-Manager/issues).

+---

 ## License

 This project is open source.
-Please add a `LICENSE` file to specify the terms under which it is shared (e.g., MIT, GPL, Apache 2.0).
+Please add a `LICENSE` file (e.g., MIT, GPL, Apache 2.0) to specify the terms under which it is shared.

 ---